Termination on grounds related to the employee’s person

 The employer may terminate the employment of a pregnant employee when the termination is made on grounds unrelated to the pregnancy, such as due to financial or production reasons or grounds related to the employee’s person.

-The employer may terminate the employment of an employee on maternity, special maternity, paternity, parental or child-care leave for financial or production reasons only when the employer’s operations cease entirely.
+The employer may terminate the employment of an employee on pregnancy or parental leave for financial or production reasons only when the employer’s operations cease entirely.
 The ban on termination does not apply to termination on grounds related to the employee’s person or in the case of termination due to the employer’s bankruptcy or death.

 SDG_EN